 Medical providers or staff:

-Dr. Schofield will discuss your case by telephone or email if needed with an outside medical provider free of charge if this consultation is initiated by the outside provider and they provide a convenient way to access them (i.e. cell phone or email).
+Dr. Schofield will discuss your case by telephone or email if needed with an outside medical provider free of charge if this consultation is initiated by the outside provider and they provide a convenient way to access them (i.e. cell phone or email), rather than a generic clinic, urgent care of ED phone number.
 By signing this document, you consent to Dr. Schofield’s reply to any outside provider’s email or phone call on your behalf and understand and accept that email is not 100% secure and there is some risk of a data breach.
 If you do not wish for Dr. Schofield to respond to outside provider’s emails or telephone calls about you, please let us know in person and we will make note of this in your electronic chart.

 If you request Dr. Schofield perform a consultation with an attorney, school staff, or other non-medical personnel, you will be charged the current provider rate.
 These consultations must be approved and initiated by the patient or legal guardian.
 By signing this document, you consent to Dr. Schofield’s reply to any outside provider’s email or phone call on your behalf and understand and accept that email and telephone communication are not 100% secure and there is some risk of a data breach.